IBM/protect-webapp-using-runtime-container-security/README.md

 ### 3. Explore NeuVector

 Access NeuVector using its webui link.
-> You need to activate NeuVector after providing License code after installation.
-For more details you can refer [here]().
+> Please ensure that you have activated NeuVector by providing proper License code before proceeding further.

 Use `admin/admin` for the first time login or login with the new password if it is changed already.
 It takes you to the NeuVector dashboard where it shows different types of charts based on security events, risk, vulnerable pods and so on.
-But the most of the charts will not have any data when you access it first time.
+But the most of the charts will not have any data as you are accessing it first time.

 Go to Network Activity in left panel, it will show the pods running in your cluster as shown below.
 It also shows the `dvwa-app-**` pod which is related to the sample application deployed in previous step.

 ![network-activity](images/network-activity.png)

 You can explore more on other functionalities.
-Some of those are:
+Some of those used in this code pattern are:

 * **Assets > Containers** that shows more details including its vulnerabilities, stats, state (discover/monitor/protect), scan status and many more.
 * **Assets > System Components** that shows system components which include controlller pods, scanner pods and enforcer.
-* **Policy > Groups** that provides you the ability to filter group.
-For example if you filter for your sample application using `dvwa` then on selecting this group, it allows you to add more rules(process profile/file access/network), DLP, switch mode(say Monitor to Protect), export group policy and so on.
+* **Policy > Groups** that provides you the ability to filter group, for example if you filter for your sample application using `dvwa` then on selecting this group, it allows you to add more rules(process profile/file access/network), DLP, switch mode(say Monitor to Protect), export group policy and so on.
 * **Policy > DLP Sensors** that allows you to add more and more DLP sensors as explained in next step.
 After defining the DLP sensors, it can be applied to any group.
 * **Notification > Security Events** is the place where you will be getting all type of security alerts based on the applied rules and DLP sensors.
 Security events can also be filtered based on groups/type of rules and so on.

 You can refer to the [webinar](https://vimeo.com/526381155) which is a comprehensive guide of NeuVector.
 After exploring such functionalities, you are all set to use NeuVector with your application.
 Follow the next steps to set your own security policies and test.